2022 Men's South American Cricket Championship

 The 2022 Men's South American Cricket Championship was a cricket tournament that took place in Itaguaí, Brazil from 20 to 23 October 2022.
-This was the seventeenth edition of the men's South American Cricket Championship, and the second in which matches were eligible for T20I status, since the ICC granted Twenty20 International (T20I) status to matches between all of its members.
+This was the seventeenth edition of the men's South American Cricket Championship, and the second in which matches were eligible for Twenty20 International (T20I) status, since the ICC granted T20I status to Twenty20 matches between all of its members.
 However, matches played in this edition did not have T20I status.

 The seven participating teams were the national sides of hosts Brazil, along with Argentina, Chile, Colombia, Mexico, Peru and Uruguay.
 Argentina were the defending champions having won the event in 2019.

-Before the men's tournament, the Women's South American Championship, as well tournaments for under-15s and under-19s were played in October 2022.
+Before the men's tournament, the Women's South American Championship (13–16 October), as well tournaments for the under-15s and under-19s teams were played in October 2022.